beeva-danielmiranda/hello-cells/README.md

 Take a look at this 'custom-component' and how easy you can create it using cells scaffold 'generator­-cells'.
 ./example_components/custom_component/
 See commands in [guide4]

+5.0.0

+After create our component we would like to add some logic to it.
+This tag is more Polymer focused.

 ### Tech